shprink/conferences/2017/from-redux-to-ngrxstore/slides/redux.md

         <ul>
             <li>When your components have a direct relationship, they can communicate directly with each other using props to get data IN and event emitters to get data out.</li>
             <li>When you do not have a direct relationship you can use a third party service, or something similar to the rootScope in Angular 1 or a Pub Sub pattern</li>
+            <li>There are too many ways to achieve data communications between components and it is not normalized. </li>
         </ul>
-        <b>There are too many ways to achieve data communications between components and it is not normalized.
-If you have several developers working on your application over time, you could end up using many of the possibilities and make your app harder to understand and to predictable.</b>
+        <b>If you have several developers working on your application over time, you could end up using many of the possibilities and make your app harder to understand and to predictable.</b>
     </aside>
 </section>